 This is a pamphlet on small estate procedure from the North Carolina Administrative Office of the Courts covering the topics of executor, administrator, collector by affidavit and summary administration.

-Right after downloading, it is possible to fill out the North Carolina Estate Procedure Pamphlet - Instructions by hand or by using an editing software.
-Print it out and reuse the form multiple times.
-Do more for less with US Legal Forms!
+Choose to download the document in PDF or DOCX format.
+Simply click Download and locate your template in the My documents section.
+You can save the form to your device or print it out.
+After downloading, you can complete the North Carolina Estate Procedure Pamphlet - Instructions by hand or with editing software.
+Print it and reuse the form multiple times.
+Achieve more for less with US Legal Forms!

 Determine Your State's Laws Regarding Inventory Forms.
 Review the Instructions Provided.
 Identify Real Property.
 Identify Personal Property.
 Identify Bank Accounts.
 Identify Retirement Accounts.
 Identify Non-Probate Assets.
 File the Form With the Court.